turingschool/backend-curriculum-site/module1/lessons/debugging_with_pry.md

 favorite_things(a_few_of_my_favorites)
 ```

-We're going to use your debugger to explore `.each` with the challenges below.
+We're going to use our new debugger to explore `.each` with the challenges below.

 <!-- Let's use [this gist](https://gist.github.com/jmejia/04924190362f64fc49ab) as a guide. -->